TCNCoalition/website/content/_index.md

 We urge all major technology companies, app developers and governments to implement apps compatible with this shared protocol.
 We welcome other groups engaged in similar efforts to join us at [TCN-coalition.org](http://TCN-coalition.org).
 We also encourage any other contact tracing coalitions to adopt similarly secure privacy-first protocols.

 More information on the TCN protcol is available on GitHub at https://github.com/TCNCoalition/TCN

+A TCN Coalition statement in response to the Apple/Google announcement on Friday, April 10 is available [here](https://bit.ly/2yRIitL).